AztecProtocol/aztec-packages/docs/docs/aztec/concepts/accounts/authwit.md

 <Image img={require("/img/authwit2.png")} />

 This is a great improvement to infinite approvals, but still has its own sets of issues.
-For example, if the user is using a smart-contract wallet (such as Argent or Gnosis Safe), they will not be able to sign the permit message since the usual signature validation does not work well with contracts.
+For example, if the user is using a smart contract wallet (such as Argent or Gnosis Safe), they will not be able to sign the permit message since the usual signature validation does not work well with contracts.
 [EIP-1271](https://eips.ethereum.org/EIPS/eip-1271) was proposed to give contracts a way to emulate this, but it is not widely adopted.

 Separately, the message that the user signs can seem opaque to the user and they might not understand what they are signing.
 This is generally an issue with `approve` as well.